Fast Facts

 - For the local Gloucestershire region, the meeting is believed to bring in about £100 million

-- The most successful horse in one race is Quevega, who won the David Nicholson Mare’s Cup every year from 2009 until 2014
+- The most successful horse in a single race is Quevega, who won the David Nicholson Mare’s Cup every year between 2009 until 2014